 When an agreement in principle has been made for a school to convert to Academy status on a long term lease the lease is classified as a finance lease, since substantially all associated risks and rewards of ownership of the asset have been transferred.
-As the Council would no longer controls or maintains the asset for the majority of its economic life the buildings are removed from the balance sheet as a disposal.
+As the council would no longer control or maintain the asset for the majority of its economic life the buildings are removed from the balance sheet as a disposal.